meghoshpritam/react-image-file-resizer/README.md

-  responseUriFunc, // Is the callBack function of the resized new image URI. outputType, // Is the output type of the resized new image. minWidth, // Is the minWidth of the resized new image. minHeight // Is the minHeight of the resized new image. keepAspectRatio // Is the keepAspectRatio of the resized new image.
+  responseUriFunc, // Is the callBack function of the resized new image URI. outputType, // Is the output type of the resized new image. minWidth, // Is the minWidth of the resized new image. minHeight, // Is the minHeight of the resized new image. keepAspectRatio // Is the keepAspectRatio of the resized new image.
-);
+});
 ```

 ## Example 1